tomy2105/KnowledgeNotes/cpp/cpp11.md

 - may contain only declarations, null statements and a single return statement
 - return statement produces a constant expression (after argument substitution)

-In addition constant expressions need not be of integral or enumeBefore C++11, the values of variables could be used in constant expressions only if the variables are declared const, have an initializer which is a constant expression, and are of integral or enumeration type.
-C++11 removes the restriction that the variables must be of integral or enumeration type if they are defined with the `constexpr` keyword:
+In addition constant expressions need not be of integral or enumeration type anymore.

-constexpr double earth_gravitational_acceleration = 9.8;
+`constexpr double earth_gravitational_acceleration = 9.8;`
-constexpr double moon_gravitational_acceleration = earth_gravitational_acceleration / 6.0;
+`constexpr double moon_gravitational_acceleration = earth_gravitational_acceleration / 6.0;`

 Such data variables are implicitly const, and must have an initializer which must be a constant expression.